Sunday, May 12, 2013

 Lovie McGee to Seek Election to Abq City Council

-Ms. McGee is currently a professional real estate broker, specializing in residential sales in the Northeast and Southeast Heights of Albuquerque.
-Before becoming a broker, she worked for 20 years as a federal computer, finance and data specialist at Kirtland Air Force Base, Department of Defense.
+She is directly a specialist realty representative, gaining practical experience in private deals inside Albuquerque.
+Before turning into a merchant, she labored for a long time as a government PC, fund, and information authority at Kirtland Air Force Base, Department of Defense.
 She holds a Bachelor of Science in Computers and Information Systems degree (Cum Laude) from National College in Rapid City S.D.

-Her long history of community involvement includes service as Chair of the New Mexico Dr. Martin Luther King Jr. Commission and working with the State Fair Commission to establish the African American Pavilion.
-She currently serves on the Albuquerque Public Schools Superintendent’s Council on Equity and has been the chair of her Neighborhood Association.
-She previously served on the City of Albuquerque Human Rights Board and volunteers with Roadrunner Food Bank.
+Her long history of group contribution incorporates benefit as Chair of the New Mexico Dr. Martin Luther King Jr. Commission and working with the State Fair Commission to set up the African American Pavilion.
+She as of now serves on the Albuquerque Public Schools Superintendent's Council on Equity and has been the seat of her Neighborhood Association.
+She beforehand served on the City of Albuquerque Human Rights Board and volunteers with Roadrunner Food Bank.

 Ms. McGee firmly believes that the special interests who finance campaigns have too much power in our government.
 Therefore, she has committed to seeking election under the City’s groundbreaking Public Financing System, which will require her to gather $5 contributions from hundreds of District 9 residents.